 The potent pepper helps lessen post-operative pain.
 Cayenne pepper is a powerful candida killer, too, actively fighting against 16 fungal strains, including candida, a common internal infection linked to joint pain, among other symptoms.
 Cayenne also works as an external pain reliever.

 Capsaicin is an important natural painkiller in cayenne that relieves muscle soreness and tension, in addition to skin infections.
 It can be added to food or used in capsule or cream form.
 As a cream, it can be applied directly to areas affected by muscle spasms.

 Chamomile is a flowering herb that treats a wide variety of ailments, including muscle spasms.
 It contains 36 flavonoids, which are compounds that have anti-inflammatory properties.
 Massage chamomile essential oil (mixed with a carrier oil like coconut) onto affected muscles to provide relief from spasms.
 Chamomile tea also helps relax sore muscles.

 Give these natural alternatives from Mother Earth a try rather than habitually resorting to potentially damaging and addictive over-the-counter and prescription pills.
-These drugs come along with a slew of unpleasant side effects, including stomach ulcers and breathing problems.
+These artificial drugs often come along with a slew of unpleasant side effects, including stomach ulcers and breathing problems.
 Go the natural route whenever possible!